 The game is styled in pixel graphics which look nice and do emulate the scenes quite well.
 It has very basic controls as you just hop your way through the levels and then rewind to take control of another character.
 The puzzles were well done with some challenges present in some more than others and options to skip them if needed.
 Levels move quickly usually taking a couple minutes at most to complete, but it might vary depending on how stuck you get.
 The levels also each had their own charm to them capturing the movies they aim to spoof and there's some good comedy mixed in there as well.

 Replay: VHS is not Dead is a solid puzzle platformer that brings some unique gameplay mechanics into play.
 It's really satisfying when you do get the multiple characters to sync up and it works well.
 There are a number of levels available to play, intricate bosses to take out and interesting takes on classic movies that make up each world area.
 In total the game provides seventy total levels across the four different movie based universes.
 The graphics also look great with the pixel art being well done and doing a great job of creating the levels they aim to mock.
 The game does a great job of presenting the unique mechanics well and it's great to see it come out to play with multiple characters at once.

-Review Done on Replay: VHS is not Dead for Xbox One
+Replay: VHS is not Dead Review on Xbox One

 Review Code Provided by E-Neko